morpho-org/morpho-security/deployment-checklist.md

   - [ ] Add/Update the signatures allowed to the Operator contract if needed.
 - [ ] Update Immunefi bounty if necessary.
 - [ ] Update the documentation.
+- [ ] Commit the deployed changes to the Open Source repository if necessary.

 ## Notes